-Assets whose use is restricted to specific purposes by bond indenture or otherwise are segregated on the Statements of Net Position.
+Assets which are use-restricted to specific purposes by bond indenture or otherwise are segregated on the Statements of Net Position.
 These assets, which may include cash and investments, are primarily restricted for construction and debt service purposes.

 Capital Assets